 This file has things that pertain to both cats and dogs.
-Also see Cat Poems; Humorous Cat Poems; Cats; Cat Pages; Dogs; Dog Humor; Dog Pages and Pet Death.
+Also see Cat Poems; Humorous Cat Poems; Cats; Cat Quotes and Page Ideas; Dogs; Dog Humor; Dog Quotes and Page Ideas and Pet Death.

 (H. H. Munro)